Unity-Technologies/UnityDataTools/UnityDataTool/README.md

 > Note: this is an experimental command, it may not work as expected.

 This command finds reference chains leading to specific objects.
-It requires a database that was created by the 'analyze' command with the --extract-references option.
+It requires a database that was created by the 'analyze' command without the --skip-references option.
 It takes an object id or name as input and will find reference chains originating from a root asset to the specified object (s).
 A root asset is an asset that was explicitly added to an AssetBundle at build time.
 It can be particularly useful to determine why an asset was included (and potentially more than once) in a